epics-modules/opcua/devOpcuaSup/UaSdk/README.md

 path %PATH%C:\Users\foobar\EPICS\base\7.0.4.1;C:\PROGRA~2\UnifiedAutomation\UaSdkCppBundleEval\bin;
 ```

-Alternatively, you could copy all needed DLLs into the binary location of
+Alternatively, you could set `UASDK_DEPLOY_MODE = INSTALL`, which copies all
+needed DLLs into the binary location of your IOC binary.
-your IOC binary.
-Be aware that over time, this approach will lead to a large
+Be aware that over time, this approach will lead to a large number of possibly
-number of possibly different DLLs with the same name being used concurrently -
+different DLLs with the same name being used concurrently on the system -
 a situation that is hard to maintain.
 If you want your IOC binaries to be deployable without depending on
 specific DLLs being present on the target system, you should consider linking
 your IOCs statically.
+(As stated above, static builds are not available when
+using the evaluation bundles.)

 ## Feedback / Reporting issues